jodivaso/ImageZigZag/README.md

 The following instructions install the software using Anaconda.
 They have been tested on fresh installations of Ubuntu 22.04 and Ubuntu 20.04 in two different computers.

-First of all, install Anaconda following the instructions in the official website (https://docs.anaconda.com/free/anaconda/install/linux/).
+Anaconda is required, so if you do not have it in your system, install it following the instructions in the official website (https://docs.anaconda.com/free/anaconda/install/linux/).

 Then, the following commands will clone the repository, create a fresh Conda environment, install the requirements and execute the GUI.